JetBrains/teamcity-documentation/topics/agent-work-directory.md

 <note>

-Note that TeamCity assumes full control over the directory and can [delete subdirectories](build-checkout-directory.md) if they do not correspond to checkout directories of the recent builds.
+Note that TeamCity assumes full control over the directory and can [delete subdirectories](build-checkout-directory.md#Automatic+Checkout+Directory+Cleaning) if they do not correspond to checkout directories of the recent builds.
 </note>

-For more information on handling the directories inside the agent work directory, please refer to [Build Checkout Directory](build-checkout-directory.md) section.
+For more information on handling the directories inside the agent work directory, refer to [Build Checkout Directory](build-checkout-directory.md) section.

 [//]: # (Internal note.
 Do not delete.
 "Agent Work Directoryd10e43.txt")